Smart Maritime Network is returning to Singapore on 26 January 2022 for the 3rd annual SMN Singapore forum.

 - We will have designated washrooms, catering areas and any other facilities – to ensure these are limited to our guests and event staff only.

-- The lunch will be served at your table by the hotels own staff only and at strict distancing.
+- Tea/coffee, lunch and end of day networking drinks will be served at your table by the hotels own staff only and at strict distancing.

 - Before and throughout the conference the venue will follow strict sanitisation and cleaning protocols – this includes sanitising all microphones between each use and providing sanitising gel for speakers to use prior to taking the stage.